-Usually, a candidate search will have a time limit.
+Usually, a hiring manager will have a limit for a candidate search.
 Either because someone is leaving or because having that role unfilled is having an impact on the way the company runs or its revenues.

 The average time to hire, according to Talentlyft is 1-4 months, and most companies will want to keep that time as low as possible.

 So one of the key qualities of a great recruiter is being able to keep to this time limit and to manage their time across multiple roles.